Study Questions for Jared Diamond, Guns, Germs and Steel, Chapter 4 and 5

 "By furnishing meat, milk, fertilizer, and by pulling plows."
 Meat and milk increased protein and caloric consumption.
 Fertilizer and plowing increased agricultural yields and increased the amount of arable land, thus increasing food supply protein and caloric intake.

-5) What are the advantages of a sedentary lifestyle for population
+are the advantages of a sedentary lifestyle for population growth?

 A sedentary lifestyle allowed farmer cultures to reduce birth interval (from 4 yrs. to 2), which increased birthrate and family size. "together with their ability to feed more people per acre, lets them achieve much higher population densities than hunter-gatherers."